-Extra support needed for younger dementia sufferers, report findsDecember 6th, 2012 in Alzheimer's disease & dementia
+Extra support needed for younger dementia sufferers, report findsDecember 6, 2012 in Medicine & Health / Alzheimer's disease & dementia

 (Medical Xpress)—The unique needs of people with younger onset dementia have been addressed for the first time in new research by the Social Policy Research Centre (SPRC).